lambdamikel/LambdaSpeak/README.md

 ### CPC Software and Firmware Communication Example

-Here is the `demo01.bas` BASIC program to illustrate how to program LambdaSpeak 1.95.
-I demonstrates native Epson mode and DECTalk mode, singing.
-It also illustrates how to change to voice, how to use "getter" methods, how to interrupt / abort speech in non-blocking mode, etc.
+Here is the `demo01.bas` BASIC (also found on the [`LS195.dsk` disk](cpc/lambda/LS195.dsk)) that illustrates LambdaSpeak use and programming, how to use native Epson and native DECTalk mode.
+The latter uses a fragement of the DECTalk "Happy Birthday" song found online.
+The program also shows how to change the current voice, how to use the "getter" commands to retrieve / read the current LambdaSpeak settings for voice and volume etc., and how to interrupt / abort ongoing speech whilst in non-blocking mode.

     10 OUT &FBEE,&FF
     20 a=INP(&FBEE):IF a<>128 GOTO 20